benevolenttech/btek.cc/_posts/2017-08-25-which-is-the-best-landing-page-builder.md

 ---

-Conversions are the primary goal of any successful website — and you'll beat out the competition with a carefully optimized landing page.
+<span class="dropcap">C</span>onversions are the primary goal of any successful website — and you'll beat out the competition with a carefully optimized landing page.

 <script src="https://fast.wistia.com/embed/medias/t0jdcyapim.jsonp" async=""></script>